-Milan Community Dollars for Scholars Scholarships - Funds for these Scholarships are generated through fund raising events and donations.
+Milan Community Dollars for Scholars Scholarships - Funds for these Scholarships are generated through fundraising events and donations.

 Elsie Baylor Wysong Memorial - Elsie graduated from Milan High School with the Class of 1922.
 The Baylor Foundation donated money to the Milan Community Dollars for Scholars for a Scholarship to be awarded each year in memory of Elsie.

-Milton Winegard Memorial - Milton, a life long resident of Milan, enjoyed tending his beautiful roses and gifting them to residents.
+Milton Winegard Memorial - Milton, a lifelong resident of Milan, enjoyed tending his beautiful roses and gifting them to residents.
 He was best known for his benevolence to the Community, St. Paul Lutheran Church, and Milan Schools.
 In November 2002, money from the estate was donated to the Milan Community Dollars for Scholars and Scholarships are awarded each year in Milton's memory.

 Chris Volz Memorial - Chris Volz Sr. was a longtime business leader in the Milan community.
 In 1994 his family established a Memorial Scholarship to be awarded each year.